ctmvar

 Use the following syntax to set variables:

-ctmvar -action set -var "%%\<variable name>" -varexpr <variable value> -var "%%\<variable name>" -varexpr <variable value>
+ctmvar -action set -var "%%\<Variable_Name>" -varexpr <variable_value> -var "%%\<Variable_Name>" -varexpr <variable_value>

 • UPDATE_FOLDER_VAR: Updates the value of a local variable at folder level in a specific instance, according to the <smart_folder_orderid> that you define in -FOLDER_ORDER_ID

-ctmvar -action UPDATE_FOLDER_VAR -VAR <local_var> -varexpr <variable_new_value> -FOLDER_ORDER_ID <smart_folder_orderid>.
+ctmvar -action UPDATE_FOLDER_VAR -VAR <local_variable> -varexpr <variable_new_value> -FOLDER_ORDER_ID <SMART_folder_order_ID>.

 The var must be without %%\